Ecofin US Renewables Infrastructure Trust

-Ecofin says that these volatile power prices have little impact on RNEW’s revenues.
+In marked contrast to the majority of funds in the London-listed renewable energy sector, these volatile power prices have little impact on RNEW’s revenues.
 Its long-term PPAs, struck at fixed prices, give it clear visibility over its revenues.
 At 30 September 2022, the weighted average unexpired term of its PPAs was 14.8 years (see Figure 10 on page 16).
 The shortest contract relates to the wind portfolio (located in the ERCOT region) and this still had 5.5 years to run at end September.
-Ecofin says that this limits the sensitivity of RNEW’s NAV to merchant power prices – as Figure 11 on page 17 shows.
+This limits the sensitivity of RNEW’s NAV to merchant power prices – as Figure 11 on page 17 shows.

 Interest rates (discount rates)

-Over the past year, the fight against inflation has involved increases in US interest rates.
-Longer-term rates have risen too, although there is hope that these peaked in October now that the rate of US inflation is moderating.
+Over the past year, the fight against inflation has necessitated increases in US interest rates.
+Longer-term rates have risen too, although the hope is that these peaked in October now that the rate of US inflation is moderating.

 As with other renewable energy funds, there is no linear relationship between long-term interest rates and the discount rates applied to RNEW’s projected cash flows when calculating its NAV.
 Many factors go into determining the appropriate discount rate, chief of these is the valuation that market forces ascribe to renewable energy assets.
 At 30 June 2022, the board chose to increase RNEW’s weighted average discount rate from 7.2% to 7.5%.